-Irish violinist and composer Karen Murray has won international acclaim as violinist and champion of the virtuoso-violinistic interpretation of the Irish Folk Music tradition.
-Her emotional new interpretations of the music from her home country in combination with the major folkloristic features worldwide became her artistical trademark.
+Irish violinist and composer Karen Murray has won international acclaim as violinist and champion of the virtuoso-violinistic interpretation of the typical Viennese as well as Irish and Classical Music Tradition.

-She has toured extensively in major European cities, as well as all over Asia and has given special performances in the U.S. where she made her american debut performing for Prince Albert of Monaco in New York City.
-Among other honorary performances she toured with Rudolf Nurejew, performed with austro-american Jazz pianist Joe Zawinul as well as Placido Domingo and Austro Pop Group EAV.
+She has performed in major European cities, all over Asia and in special performances in the US, where she made her American debut performing for Crown Prince Albert of Monaco in New York City.

 On the occasion of Wolfgang Amadeus Mozart´s 200th anniversary Karen Murray was invited to perform a series of chamber music concerts in White Hall, London, under the patronage of the former Lord Mayor of Vienna, Dr. Helmut Zilk.

 During her studies she was awarded the Hugo Breitner Award for Artistic Excellence from the City of Vienna.
 In 2001 she was also awarded „Person of Extraordinary Ability“ (Green Card) by the US Government for her artistic career.

 Karen Murray frequently toured in Asia with various Viennese ensembles.
 The success of her interpretation of viennese Music lead to the invitation to perform on the original Johann-Strauss-violin, Amati from 1615, on the occasion of its official return to Vienna after several decades.
 Karen Murray´s performances on this instrument was covered by the Austrian national Television (ORF) as well as Kronen Zeitung and Die Presse.